 Attention all adrenaline junkies!
 Our ski programme is home to many of the world’s most electrifying (read terrifying) ski runs.
 It’s not the spooky ghosts and ghouls or horror films that give us nightmares, it’s the idea of skiing these terrifying runs on our ski holiday.

 For the most fearless amongst you, we at Inghams have come up with our top five scariest ski runs that are bound to make you howl.
-From Austria’s steepest black piste to Banff’s most extreme freeride zone, we dare you to tackle these hair-raising, spine-chilling, blood-curdling ski routes!
+With our head office input and Facebook and Twitter users we’ve compiled a list of the most daring slopes to attempt.

 The Harakiri, Mayrhofen